 Holy moly this is the last week of school before winter break and I have soooo much more to do!!!
-If you are like me and rushing around to get last minute gifts, here is a super fast DIY gift, great for teachers or anyone that enjoys spiffed up office goods.
+If you are like me and rushing around looking for last minute DIY Gift Ideas.
+Here is a super fast DIY gift, great for teachers or anyone that enjoys spiffed up office goods.
 You can buy similar push pins from Etsy or Anthropolgy for $10 to $15 a set, but you can make these for a few cents each in just a few minutes.

 Start by finding some twigs or branches that are about 1/2 to 3/4 inch in diameter.
 Cut them to size.
 For the round push pins, cut half inch thick discs.
 For the lengthwise twigs I used pruning shears to create a beveled cut, about 1 1/2 to 2 inches in length.